 Don’t register at the last minute:

-Even though your wedding may seem far away, get ahead of the curve by starting your wedding registry early shortly after you get engaged.
+Even though your wedding may seem far away, get ahead of the curve by starting your registry early shortly after you get engaged.
 “Start with one room at a time in the house and make a list that appeases both bride and groom,” she says.

 Register for items at all different price points:

-It’s a good idea to accommodate all of your guests and their varying price points and relation to you, as this will make guests feel comfortable when using the online registry.
-“Everyone has their own take on how much is appropriate to spend on a wedding gift therefore a variety of options is important,” adds Marbais.
+It’s a good idea to accommodate all of your guests and their varying price points and relation to you, as this will make them feel comfortable when using the online registry.
+“Everyone has their own take on how much is appropriate to spend on a gift therefore a variety of options is important,” adds Marbais.

-Online invites guests to your online wedding registry:
+Only invite guests to your online wedding registry:

 Plan for thank yous:

 It can seem like a daunting task after months of wedding planning, but Carlson urges couples to make sure they have a plan in place for sending thank-you notes to anyone who sent you a gift.
 “Some couples tend to forget this, and it can rub families and friends the wrong way,” she says.
 “There are a handful of registries that will do this for you, but a handwritten card can go a long way as well!”
+And if you created a cash registry, don’t forget to make your thank-you cards specific.
+For instance, don’t just say “thank you so much for the generous gift.”
+Instead, focus on what you plan on using it towards.

 No matter where you decide to register, just make sure you keep these important tips in mind so you and your guests can have the best experience possible.